-► Give Form W-4P to the payer of your pension or annuity payments.
+Give Form W-4P to the payer of your pension or annuity payments.

-Step 1: (a) First na ame and middle initial Last name (b) Social security number Enter Personal Address Information City or tow n, state, and ZIP code Oity of town n, state, and zin code (c) S ingle or Married filing separately ' larried filing jointly or Qualifying widow(er) rried and pay more than half the costs of keeping up a home for yo urself and a qualifying individual.)
-NLY if they apply to you; otherwise no federal income tax withheld (if se, skip to Step 5.
-See pages 2 and 3 for more info ormation on each step Ston Or (0) Step 2: Income jointly me from a job or more than one pension/annuity e from a job or a pension/annuity.
-See page 2 for From a Job and/or - ly one of the following.
-Multiple served for future use.
-Pensions/ Annuities (b) Co emplete the items below.
-(Including a Spouse's Job/ (i) from all jobs, plus any income one or more jobs, then enter the total taxable annuentered on Form W-4, Step 4(a), for the jobs le , Step 4(b), for the jobs.
+Step 1: (a) First name and middle initial Last name (b) Social security number Enter Personal Address nformation City out to up atota and 7/D and City or town, state, and ZIP code - (c) Single or Married filing separately (c) ezuone arried and pay more than half the costs of keeping up a home for yo urself and a qualifying individual.
+FID: Consider · · · · · are completing the year in you not from jobs this form after the beginning of the year; extends from after the beginning of the year; extends from the status, number of pensions/jobs for pension/annuity payments), deductions, to determine the most accurate withholding for the expect to receive your payments only part of the year or you (and/or your spouse if married filing jointly), do or credits.
+Have your most recent payment stateme of next year, use the estimator again to recheck you r; or have changes during ependents, other income nts/pay stubs from this ise, skip to Step 5.
+See pages 2 and 3 for more info w to elect to have no federal income tax withheld (if Step 2: Income From a Job e from a job or more than one pension/annuity, or (a from a job or a pension/annuity.
+See page 2 for ex and/or Do only one of the following.
+Multiple (a) Use the estimator at www.irs.gov/W- 4App for the most accurate withholding for this step (and Steps 3-4).
+If you Pensions/ or your spouse have self-employmen nt income, use this option; or Annuities (b) Complete the items below.
+Including a Spouse's Job/ from all jobs, plus any income one or more jobs, then enter the total taxable annual entered on Form W-4, Step 4(a), for the jobs less, Step 4(b), for the jobs.
 Otherwise, enter "-0-".
-Pension/ Annuity) (ii) this one, then enter the total an any other pensions/annuities that pay less annual nual taxable payments from all lower-paying per nsions/ /::: (111) Add the amounts from items (i) ar d (ii) and enter the total here . • \$ m W-4P for all other pensions/annuities.
-Submit a olding since 2019.
-If you have self-employment inc f (b)(i) is blank ually, complete Steps 3-4(b) on this form. ome, eee page 2. - lete Steps 3-4(b) on this form. ually, complete steps 3-4(b) on this form. · · · · · · · · · · · · · · · · · · · · · . , (\$400,000 or locality required filling in inth ).
-Step 3: • ess (\$400,000 or less if married filing jointly): Claim Donandant Mι ultiply the number of qualifying child dren under age 17 by \$2,000 ► \$ Dependent and Other Мι ultiply the number of other depende ents by \$500 &gt; \$ Credits Add o ther credits, such as foreign tax cre edit and education tax credits > \$ Add th total h other dependents, and other credits and enter the 3 \$ Step 4 (optional): Other on other income you expect this yea nsion/annuity payments).
-If you want tax withheld r that won't have withholding, enter the amount of interest, taxable social security, and dividends .
-Adjustments an d want to reduce your withholding eductions other than the basic standard deduction g, use the Deductions Worksheet on page 3 and (c) Ex tra withholding.
-Enter any addition nal tax you want withheld from each payment .
-4(c) \$ Step 5: Sign Here Your signature (This form is not valid un less you sign it.) ate
+Pension/ Annuity) this pension/annuity, then enter any other pensions/annuities that pay less annually the total annual taxable payments from all lower-pater "-0-" aying (iii) Add the amounts from items (i) a nd (ii) and enter the total here \$ W-4P for all other pensions/annuities if you haven' pension/annuity that pays less than the other(s).
+Sub Steps 3-4(b) o nd this pension/annuity pays the most annually.
+Other nerwise, do not complete Step 3: If your total income will be \$200,000 or I ess (\$400,000 or less if married filing jointly): Claim Multiply the number of qualifying chi ldren under age 17 by \$2,000 \$ Dependent and Other Multiply the number of other depend ents by \$500 \$ Credits Add other credits, such as foreign tax cr other dependents, and other credits and enter the 3 \$ Step 4 (optional): Other on other income you expect this year nsion/annuity payments).
+If you want tax withheld ar that won't have withholding, enter the amount of interest, taxable social security, and dividends .
+Adjustments and want to reduce your withholding deductions other than the basic standard deduction ng, use the Deductions Worksheet on page 3 and onal tax you want withheld from each payment .
+4(c) \$ Step 5: Sign Here Your signature (This form is not valid unl ess you sign it) te

-Form W-4P (2022)
+Form W-4P (2025)